Can You Make Use of the Canada Child Benefit?

 How Do I Apply for Benefits?

 If you were previously enrolled under the Conservative’s child benefits, you are already enrolled under the new benefit.
-All you need to do to maintain your enrolment is ensure that both parents file their tax return, regardless of whether they’re both earning an income.
+All you need to do to maintain your enrolment is to ensure that both parents file their tax return, regardless of whether they’re both earning an income.
 If you are a single parent, just be sure you file your own tax return each year.

 If you haven’t yet applied for the Canada Child Benefit and did not receive benefits under the Conservative government, you will still need to apply.
-To learn more about how to apply, simply go the Government of Canada’s website.
+To learn more about how to apply, simply go to the Government of Canada’s website.